-Throughout 2015, a variety of special programs and initiatives were offered to students from Kindergarten to Year 6.
+Throughout 2016, a variety of special programs and initiatives were offered to students from Kindergarten to Year 6.

-As part of the 2015 School Improvement Goal (SIP) there was a focus on best practice in literacy and the creation of tasks and activities that meet the needs of each student.
+As part of the 2016 School Improvement Plan (SIP) there was a focus on best practice in literacy and the creation of tasks and activities that meet the needs of each student.
 All teaching staff participated in coaching cycles to ensure consistency of practice in the teaching of reading skills and small group instruction during the English (literacy) block.
 The School continued participation in the Extending Mathematical Understanding (EMU) program with all students across K-6 completing the Mathematical Assessment Interview (MAI) to enable teachers to target instruction at the student's point of need.
 The aim of this program is to ensure all students have a solid conceptual understanding of number including counting, place value, addition and subtraction and multiplication and division.
 Parent education sessions on the Mathematics (numeracy) block were held and these enabled parents to gain an understanding of how a Mathematics lesson is organised in the classroom.
-Parents of K-2 students were also offered a series of eight workshops "Maths in the Morning" where a take home activity was shared to assist parents in supporting their child's development of number skills at home.

-During 2015 the School continued to develop the integrated curriculum strengthening the concept of Inquiry Learning across K-6.
 All classes have a library lesson each week where they have one-to-one access to iPads.
 In library lessons, students are explicitly taught research skills and ways to present their knowledge and understanding in digital and multimedia formats.